mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 Murexian creatures have varying traits due to the severity of corruption caused by the murex in their systems.
 The following traits apply to all murexian creatures of given challenge rating thresholds; lower corruption traits also apply to creatures with more severe corruption, unless otherwise noted.
 In addition, creatures corrupted by murex change their creature type to Monstrosity, unless they already have the Monstrosity or Aberration creature type.

-#### Partial Corruption (Challenge 1 or lower)
+#### Basic Corruption (Challenge 1 or lower)

-_**Murexian Immunity.**_ The creature is immune to Poison, including those caused by Murexian Poisons.
+_**Addled Mind.**_ A murexian creature's Intelligence cannot exceed 13.

-_**Poisonous Skin.**_ If a creature comes into direct contact with a murexian creature's body, it is subject to the following effect. _Constitution Saving Throw:_ DC 8 + the Constitution modifier and Proficiency Bonus of the murexian creature. _Failure:_ The target has the Poisoned condition and repeats the save at the end of each of its turns when it is not in direct contact with the murexian creature, ending the effect on itself on a success.
+_**Contact Poison.**_ If a creature comes into direct contact with a murexian creature's body, it is subject to the following effect. _Constitution Saving Throw:_ DC 8 + the Constitution modifier and Proficiency Bonus of the murexian creature. _Failure:_ The target has the Poisoned condition and repeats the save at the end of each of its turns when it is not in direct contact with the murexian creature, ending the effect on itself on a success.
 After 1 minute without physical contact with the murexian creature, it succeeds automatically.

 If the creature already has an effect from contact or melee attacks that includes a saving throw to resist the Poisoned condition, this replaces that feature, but uses the higher of the two DCs.

+_**Murexian Immunity.**_ The creature is immune to Poison damage and the Poisoned condition, including those caused by Murexian Poison.

 #### Severe Corruption (Challenge 2-5)

-_**Enhanced Poisonous Skin.**_ A creature that fails the Constitution saving throw from a murexian creature's Poisonous Skin trait additionally has the Paralyzed condition until the end of its next turn.
+_**Enhanced Contact Poison.**_ A creature that fails the Constitution saving throw from a murexian creature's Contact Poison trait additionally has the Paralyzed condition until the end of its next turn.

-_**Murexian Poison.**_ All attacks and traits of a murexian creature that deal Poison damage or conditions treat Immunity to Poison as Resistance and ignores a target's normal Resistance to Poison, unless the target has specific Resistance or Immunity to Murexian Poison.
+_**Murexian Poison.**_ All attacks and traits of a murexian creature that deal Poison damage or cause the Poisoned condition treat Immunity to Poison as Resistance and ignore a target's normal Resistance to Poison, unless the target has specific Resistance or Immunity to Murexian Poison.
 Targets with Immunity to Poison or Resistance to Murexian Poison have Advantage on saving throws against Murexian Poison, and targets with Immunity to Murexian Poison automatically succeed on such saving throws.

-_**Toxic Injection.**_ The sludge coursing through the veins and fangs of murexian creatures is highly toxic to those who come in contact with them.
-When a murexian creature hits a creature with an attack using a natural weapon such as their bite or claws, the attack deals an additional 1d6 Murexian Poison damage.
+_**Murexian Venom.**_ The sludge coursing through the veins and fangs of murexian creatures is highly toxic to those who come in contact with them.
+When a murexian creature hits a creature with an attack using a natural weapon such as a bite or claw, the attack deals an additional 1d6 Poison damage.

 #### Complete Corruption (Challenge 6 or higher)

-_**Toxic Infusion.**_ The Toxic Injection trait deals an additional 3d6 Murexian Poison damage on a hit with attacks using a natural weapon.
+_**Enhanced Venom.**_ The murexian creature's natural weapon attacks deal an additional 3d6 Poison damage (4d6 total) on a hit.

-_**Venom Surge.**_ If a creature that is already Poisoned by murex fails the Poisonous Skin saving throw from new skin contact, it gains 1 Exhaustion level.
+_**Toxic Contact Poison.**_ If a creature that is already Poisoned by murex fails the Contact Poison saving throw from new skin contact, it gains 1 Exhaustion level.

 ## Example Murexian Creatures